 Forward-thinking organizations leverage RiskLens as their system of record for cyber risk for understanding their cyber risk exposure, prioritizing their risk mitigations, measuring the ROI of their security investments and optimizing their cyber insurance policies.

-RiskLens is the only cyber risk management software purpose-built on FAIR, the only international standard Value at Risk (VaR) model for cybersecurity and operational risk.
+RiskLens is the only cyber risk management software purpose-built on FAIR, the only international standard quantitative model for cybersecurity and operational risk.

 How It All Started